 Also known as a home equity installment loan or second mortgage, home equity loans allow you to borrow equity in your home and receive a lump sum payment.
-The interest rate is usually fixed.
-It’s a second mortgage, because it doesn’t replace your existing mortgage — which is especially nice if interest rates have gone up and you don’t want to lose the low rate you already have.
+The interest rate is fixed and it’s called a second mortgage because it doesn’t replace your existing mortgage — which is especially nice if interest rates have gone up and you don’t want to lose the low rate you already have.
 You make fixed monthly payments covering principal and interest on the new mortgage amount, plus you continue to pay your existing mortgage payments.

 - Pro: When interest rates are higher, you don’t lose your lower rate on your first mortgage.

 - Con: You’re taking on a second monthly mortgage payment.